jussihi/SaturnOS/README.md

 ## Changelog

 7.4.2018 - Finally had some time to get further with this OS dev project ..
-Display driver WIP.
+Display driver WORKS.
 Using levOS as my inspiration here.

 20.3.2018 - Add string.h - It is ISO C compicant, as far as it is implemented -